giellalt/giellalt.github.io/infra/SetUpTheFiles.md

 [https://github.com/giellalt/lang-fao]

-Look for contact information, and ask for checkin rights.
+Look for contact information, and ask the relevant persons for checkin rights.

 ## Editing you settings file